Join the Aphantasia Community and Thrive 🧠

 So, to the next step: how to turn these ideas into a reality?

-Experiment and iterate
+Experiment and Iterate

-To take an example from my writing: I do not visualise my characters and – to be honest – unless it’s important to the plot, it doesn’t matter to me what they look like, what their home is like, how they dress.
-When reading novels, I skim over descriptions as I can’t visualise the place or people and it’s just unnecessary clutter in my head to try to remember.
+To take an example from my writing: I do not visualise my characters, and – to be honest – unless it’s important to the plot, it doesn’t matter to me what they look like, what their home is like, how they dress.
+When reading novels, I skim over descriptions as I can’t visualise the place or people, and it’s just unnecessary clutter in my head to try to remember.
 However, most readers do care!
 I have to find a way of bringing my characters to life for others.
-I start with a vague idea of the protagonist: their approximate age, colouring, build.
+I start with a vague idea of the protagonist: their approximate age, colouring, and build.
 I may identify an actor who they resemble, but otherwise, I start an online image search, looking through the options until I spot him or her – ‘That’s them!’
-A copy of the photo is then stuck into my notebook and now I have something to describe.
+A copy of the photo is then stuck into my notebook, and now I have something to describe.

-When iterating in this way there will be mistakes and dead ends along the way, which leads to my next point…
+When iterating in this way, there will be mistakes and dead ends along the way, which leads to my next point…

-I keep parts of my discarded ceramics and find ways to incorporate them in other projects.
+I keep parts of my discarded ceramics and find ways to incorporate them into other projects.
 Odd jottings of ideas become part of another book or poem.
 In true Hobbit style, nothing is wasted.

-Enjoy the creative journey
+Enjoy the Creative Journey

 I feel my creative work has benefited from developing and using these creative workarounds.
-Had I started with a clear image of what I wanted to achieve the journey may have been more akin to following a map of the direct route to the goal.
-As it is, the goal changes and the route becomes scenic with many discoveries, detours and potential adventures that lead to other creative options.
-I have Aphantasia to thank for that.
+Had I started with a clear image of what I wanted to achieve, the journey may have been more akin to following a map of the direct route to the goal.
+As it is, the goal changes, and the route becomes scenic with many discoveries, detours and potential adventures that lead to other creative options.
+I have aphantasia to thank for that.